sestek/rn-sestek-webchat/README.md

 ##### Step 2: Install react-native-image-picker for gallery

 ```
 npm i --save react-native-image-picker@7.1.2
 ```

-You can follow the [link](https://www.npmjs.com/package/react-native-image-picker) below to integrate
+You can follow the [link](https://www.npmjs.com/package/react-native-image-picker) below to integrate -note :according to the android API version, the appropriate package version can be selected.

 ##### Step 3: Install rn-fetch-blob